 You should consult a doctor if your pain does not resolve with simple interventions, like analgesics or cold compresses.
-You should seek urgent medical attention if the testicular swelling presents with fever, intolerable pain, and changes to skin color.
+You should seek urgent medical attention if the testicular swelling presents with a fever, intolerable pain, and changes to skin color.

 Swollen testicles can occur as a result of: